Sufi737/Algorithms/Miscellaneous/Bit manipulation.md

 #### 4. Counting the number of 1s in a binary representation

-We know that for a given number x, x-1 will have all bits to the right of rightmos 1 flipped.
+We know that for a given number x, x-1 will have all bits to the right of rightmost 1 flipped.
 For 0100 (4) -> 0011 (3)

 If we AND both of them, it gives us the number of 1s less than the 1s in x